jladdjr/penpal-otp/README.md

 Pen Pal lets you send and receive messages encrypted using a [One-time Pad](https://en.wikipedia.org/wiki/One-time_pad).

+## Installation

+### Requirements

+TODO: tar should be installed
+TODO: register python package so that it can be pip-installed

 ## Core concepts and caveats

 > [!CAUTION]